 Residential development is one of the main land uses in a town.
 The Town of Shediac has a relatively diversified, young, and healthy household demographic.
 The plan's goal, in terms of housing and residential neighbourhoods, is to ease the dwelling supply for residents by providing an array of dwellings with different prices, surface areas, locations, and professions.
 Furthermore, the town is trying to give neighbourhoods a sense of identity and lifestyle within each borough, as well as foster connectivity within the different boroughs.
-Therefore, it is important to protect the residential character of boroughs.
-The increased concentration and larger mix of people in some boroughs will have repercussions on how they look and function.
+Therefore, it is important to protect the residential character of boroughs will have repercussions on how they look and function.
 Therefore, it is necessary to regulate these opportunities for denser, mixed communities in order to minimize any negative impacts on existing residential uses.